itsananderson/itsananderson.github.io/source/_posts/2014-06-30-azure-blob-storage-and-node.markdown

 date: 2014-06-30 14:09:17 -0700
 comments: true
 categories: Node Azure
+description: In this introductary post, we discuss the Azure Storage service and the reasons for using it
 ---

 **This is the introduction to a series on working with Azure Blob Storage in Node.**